veganprimate/CotCPort/README.md

       - **Frailer casters/supports** → higher across physical, especially pierce (they "get punished" if caught).
       - Usually slightly resistant towards weapon types they are **proficient in**; slightly worse off against **"opposing" weapon types** (i.e. of opposing physical pressure type)
   - **Magic resistance rates** (`m_ResistMagic`): Magic resist numbers were set primarily from an implied WIL/SPR/MND-like attribute, then shaped by **elemental affinity/weakness** (althugh each SaGa game implements it differently, mostly inspired by Romancing SaGa 2's magic attribute types: Heat/Cold/Electricity/Dark/Status) and the unit's **magic proficiencies** (determined by skill set):
-      - **High WIL/faithful/cleric types** → much lower (better) across elements, often very strong vs Light and weaker vs Dark (or vice versa for occult/dark types)
+      - **High WIL/faithful/cleric types** → much lower (better) across elements, often very strong vs Light and weaker vs Dark (or vice versa for occult/dark types like Mattias)
       - **High INT mage types** → not necessarily tanky physically, but can have selective elemental toughness (affinity) and sharp weaknesses elsewhere
       - The 7th slot of the `m_ResistMagic` array (likely **Poison** or **non-elemental** magic damage) was generally treated like Poison/Status resistance (END/WIL leaning): sturdy/medical types get low values; frail/dark/rogue types often get higher values
   - **(WIP)** Future versions will give **enemies** and **equipment** similar resistant rates if feasible.
 The goal is to make breaking enemies rarer and require much more pre-planning to achieve and give you other kinds of weaknesses to exploit instead.
 This will hopefully also encourage the usage of other avenues of stunning an enemy (e.g. Enchant, Paralysis, Sleep, possibly Silence, Terror, and Blindness) and/or build more specialized parties to prepare a break.